bliss-platform/bliss-4i/articles/CLI Convention.md

 ---
-layout: single
-title: "CLI Convention for The Bliss Platform"
+title: CLI Convention for The Bliss Platform
-sidebar:
-  nav: "articles"
+nav_order: 1
 ---

+# CLI Convention for The Bliss Platform

 For Platform bliss-4i\
 7 December 2025